 The Main Differences Between a Barber and a Men’s Hairdresser

-There are often misconceptions about the differences between a barber and a men’s hairdresser and, while both trades are similar, there are some key distinctions between the two.
+There are often misconceptions about the differences between a barber and a men’s hairdresser and while both are similar, there are some key distinctions between the two.
+In fact, in 2024 increasingly the term 'men's hairdresser' is one that hair professionals no longer relate to as they cut the hair of people of all genders.

 Hairdressers vs Barbers: Tools and Services

 Both barbers and men's hairdressers are trained to cut hair, yet the tools of their trade are slightly different.
 Barbers tend to favour clippers and razors, while men’s hairdressers primarily use scissors, as they style longer hair and also offer salon services like hair colouring and specific hair care treatments.
 Tom Baxter, owner of Tom Baxter Hair, says: “With a barber, the client will usually receive a haircut like a skin fade and will be in and out of the chair within 10 minutes.
-Yet, a men’s hairstylist will spending more time with the client and ensure the haircut is completely bespoke to them.”
+Yet, a men’s hairstylist will spend more time with the client and ensure the haircut is completely bespoke to them.”

 Men's Hairdressing Education

 Dexter Johnson, TONI&GUY International Artistic Director and Head of Men’s Education says: “Typically, men’s hairstylists are primarily taught to work with a scissor and a comb, working on longer classic shapes.
 They are naturally more comfortable working with scissors-over-comb, rather than clippers and utilise a variety of layering techniques.
-Barbers are taught to apply a clipper-over-comb technique, working with fades and tapers to achieve their clients desired style.”
+Barbers are taught to apply a clipper-over-comb technique, working with fades and tapers to achieve their client’s desired style.”
 He continues: “There is no right or wrong way when it comes to attending male clients and there are pros and cons to both applications.
-To be successful and achieve a variety of looks for you clientele, you have to be proficient in both skill sets, making you a men’s grooming expert and not just a hairdresser or barber.”
+To be successful and achieve a variety of looks for your clientele, you have to be proficient in both skill sets, making you a men’s grooming expert and not just a hairdresser or barber.”

 The Environment of a Barbershop vs Hairdressing Salon